With gdsfactory you can easily go from a simple Component, to a Component with many components inside.

 You have 2 ways of defining a mask:

-1. in python
+- in python

-2. in YAML
+- in YAML

-1. Component in python
+1. Component in python¶

-You can define a Component top cell reticle or die using grid and pack python functions.
+You can define a Component top cell reticle or die using grid

 text_metal3 = partial(gf.components.text_rectangular_multi_layer, layers=((49, 0),))